 The Administration purchases Mortgage Loans at a price equal to the outstanding principal balance thereof.
 Except as permitted otherwise by the Administration, the Mortgage Lender may collect origination fees ("points") which include any fee paid to the Administration.
 Under the three-point program, the Mortgage Lenders pay the Administration a fee ranging between one percent and three percent, depending on when the purchase file is approved.
 Under the two-point program, the Mortgage Lenders pay the Administration a fee ranging between zero percent and two percent, depending on when the purchase file is approved.
 The Mortgage Lender thus receives a zero to two percent origination fee depending on when the purchase file is approved.
 Such fees paid to the Administration are not revenues under the Bond Resolution.
-Under the onepoint program, the Mortgage Lender receives a one-point origination fee and the Administration pays the Mortgage Lender a fee of up to one percent, depending on when the purchase file is approved.
-Under the zeropoint program, the Administration pays the Mortgage Lender a fee ranging between zero percent and two percent, depending on when the purchase file is approved.
-Under the zeropoint program, the Administration pays the Mortgage Lender a fee ranging between zero percent and two percent, depending on when the purchase file is approved.
+Under the one-point program, the Mortgage Lender receives a one-point origination fee and the Administration pays the Mortgage Lender a fee of up to one percent, depending on when the purchase file is approved.
+Under the zero-point program, the Administration pays the Mortgage Lender a fee ranging between zero percent and two percent, depending on when the purchase file is approved.